Site selection decisions rest on many factors. How does south Louisiana measure up?

 Michael Hecht, president and CEO of Greater New Orleans Inc., the economic development organization for southeast Louisiana, argues that stability in government is critical.
 “The most fundamental thing that government provides, which gets missed a lot in the Legislature and in the press, is a stable political and economic environment,” Hecht says.
 “A stable political and economic environment that a company sees as reliable is actually far more important than a specific tax rate or incentive level.”

 AN ACE IN THE HOLE

 Given Louisiana’s current economic environment, Pierson says the state’s “ace in the hole” continues to be LED’s Certified Sites program, which qualifies potential industrial sites based upon zoning restrictions, title work, environmental studies, soil analysis and surveys.
 The sites certified through the program are 180-day development ready and have had substantial due diligence studies performed.
-[See map below.]
+[See map, page 48.]

 The program separates Louisiana from the pack, and Pierson hopes to expand it to further increase its impact, though he admits that Louisiana’s budget woes might force him to tap the brakes.
 “We certainly have had some restrictions in terms of challenges that the state is facing, so we’re not advancing the Certified Sites program as rapidly as we would like,” he adds.
 “However, we still have enough resources to undertake this effort, and it’s in the planning stages to broaden the program.”

 Currently at 66 sites, LED hopes to expand the program to about 100 sites statewide, as well as provide a greater variety of available sizes and types.
 To complement the program, LED relies upon certain technological tools, such as GIS (Geographic Information System), which can digitally overlay pipelines, water and other utility locations.